 COLONEL FREMONT has published an address on the occasion of his nomination to the Presidency.
 He declares himself opposed to the principle of annexing states simply because they will be useful; to the extension of slavery in Kansas; and to an irritating foreign policy.
 He desires the intimate union and harmonious co-operation of all the States, and will discourage all merely sectional issues.
 In the Senate, on the 9th, the Committee on Territories reported the house bill for the admission of Kansas, with an amendment striking out the preamble and all after the enacting clause, and substituting the Slave State Kansas Bill, recently passed by the Senate.
 After some little opposition, the amendment was adopted.

-Mr. Brooks, of South Carolina, has been sentenced to pay a fine of three hundred dollars for the assault on
+Mr. Brooks, of South Carolina, has been sentenced to and reactionists of all kinds in the utmost exultation." pay a fine of three hundred dollars for the assault on